Skip to content

 TECHNOLOGISTS AT AC ARCHITECTS

-At AC Architects we host our own team of highly skilled technologists who assist in creating unique and workable designs for our self-build clients.
+At AC Architects we host our own team of highly skilled Technologists who assist in creating unique and workable designs for our self-build clients.
 They are an integral member of the self-build process, who work to provide sustainable solutions to persistent problems.

 “What do I like about being a technologist?
 For me, my skills lie in the detail.
 I enjoy the challenge of drawing the details of the build; bringing different materials to work together.
 I like the structure of ordered drawings and aim to make them clear and comprehensible for our clients.
 This doesn’t always work!
 They can become confusing, with so much information!
 That’s when good communication with the client becomes invaluable!”